 As my husband and I were at the hospital with our daughter’s birth mom, my husband randomly asked “Do you have any allergies in your family?
 Any nut or shellfish allergies (something severe)?”
 It was something that hadn’t even crossed my mind as I was overwhelmed with the emotional roller coaster that comes with an instant placement at the hospital.
 My husband asking that question was very astute as the presence of a nut allergy is typically hereditary, and we would not have known had we not asked.
 Our child’s birth mom mentioned that her side of the family was quite healthy, and she was unaware of allergies from the birth dad’s side of the family.
 So it was nice to know we had a part of the answer we were looking for.

 The advantage to having an open adoption with the birth parents is finding that connection and trust over time, which could reveal more disclosure in terms of family medical history.
 Perhaps it is only after some time has passed that a birth dad thinks to reveal a hereditary illness that occurs in some of his family members; after a trust is developed, disclosure of history may come easier.
 There are many advantages to maintaining an open adoption.
-Having the open link to your child’s family history could prove to be a great benefit to your child’s future.
+Having an open link to your child’s family history could prove to be a great benefit to your child’s future.

-The 10 most popular countries to adopt from are the following: China, Democratic Republic of Congo, Ukraine, South Korea, India, Uganda, and Haiti.
+The 10 most popular countries to adopt from are the following: China, the Democratic Republic of Congo, Ukraine, South Korea, India, Uganda, and Haiti.

 Within each of these countries are specific regulations as to who can adopt, ages of the children available to adopt, as well as travel requirements.
 Some health checks and/or vaccinations may also be required for those adoptive families who are traveling to these countries to visit and meet their children.
-Vaccinations and general check-ups may be a good idea to do prior to traveling internationally to make sure all parties are healthy before entering the country of destination.
-Consult with your doctor to see if vaccinations and a general physical would be a good idea to do before you travel to a certain country.
+Vaccinations and general check-ups may be a good idea to do before traveling internationally to make sure all parties are healthy before entering the country of destination.
+Consult with your doctor to see if vaccinations and a general physician would be a good idea to do before you travel to a certain country.

-Depending on which country you travel to, there may be certain vaccinations you might need to receive prior to traveling internationally (be sure to consult with your doctor regarding the country-specific vaccinations that are recommended to travelers).
+Depending on which country you travel to, there may be certain vaccinations you might need to receive before traveling internationally (be sure to consult with your doctor regarding the country-specific vaccinations that are recommended to travelers).
 For instance, travelers to parts of Africa and South America where yellow fever is prevalent should receive a yellow fever vaccine and information about preventing mosquito bites.
 Those traveling to parts of Asia and the Indian subcontinent in the rainy season may be candidates for the Japanese Encephalitis vaccination.
-This is especially true if travel includes rural areas during transmission season.
+This is especially true if travel includes rural areas during the transmission season.
 Rabies can also be a serious problem as well in parts of Asia, Africa, and Latin America and could also be present in Eastern Europe too.

-Still in 2020, tuberculosis (TB) is a significant problem among international adoptees.
+Still, in 2020, tuberculosis (TB) is a significant problem among international adoptees.
 TB can be a silent infection, and all children should be screened at their home arrival.